scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 Path segment construction is conducted hierarchically on two levels:

-- _Core beaconing_ is the process of constructing path segments between core ASes.
-During core beaconing, the beacon service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to all other neighboring core ASes.
-Core beaconing in SCION is similar to BGP’s route-advertising process, although in SCION the process is periodic and PCBs are flooded over policy-compliant paths to discover multiple paths between any pair of core ASes.
+- *Inter-ISD or core beaconing* is the process of constructing path segments between core ASes in the same or in different ISDs.
+During core beaconing, the control service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
+Core beaconing is periodic; PCBs are sent over policy-compliant paths to discover multiple paths between any pair of core ASes.
-- _Intra-ISD beaconing_ creates path segments from core ASes to non-core ASes.
-For this, the beacon service of a core AS creates PCBs and sends them to the non-core child ASes (typically customer ASes).
-The beacon service of a non-core child AS receives these PCBs and forwards them to its child ASes, and so on.
+- *Intra-ISD beaconing* creates path segments from core ASes to non-core ASes.
+For this, the control service of a core AS creates PCBs and sends them to the non-core child ASes (typically customer ASes).
+The control service of a non-core child AS receives these PCBs and forwards them to its child ASes, and so on.
 This procedure continues until the PCB reaches an AS without any customer (leaf AS).
-As a result, all ASes receive path segments to reach the core ASes of their ISD.
+As a result, all ASes within an ISD receive path segments to reach the core ASes of their ISD.

 On its way down, a PCB accumulates cryptographically protected path- and forwarding information per traversed AS.
 At every AS, metadata as well as information about the AS's ingress and egress interfaces (i.e., link identifiers) is added to the PCB.
 The ingress and egress interface IDs identify connections to neighboring ASes.
 These IDs only need to be unique within each AS.
 Therefore, they can be chosen and encoded by each AS independently and without any need for coordination.